mrbmc/mrbmc/src/posts/Book Review - Worn.md

   - clothing
   - civics
   - environment
-summary: Who's getting robbed when you buy something on sale?
+description: Who's getting robbed when you buy something on sale?
 ---
 When you buy a product for a price that is lower than reasonable, ask yourself how that's possible.
 A drop in value doesn't happen without a corresponding effect somewhere else.
 Someone, somewhere, is paying for that discount.